-Montana Fish Wildlife & Parks has a range of field experiments that will provide useful information on the changes in survival and productivity of bull trout and resident fish below Libby and Horse and in the reservoirs.
+Montana Fish Wildlife & Parks has a range of field experiments that will provide useful information on the changes in survival and productivity of trout below Libby and Horse reservoirs.
 These experiments will be continued and to the extent possible provide additional biological information on the benefits of the proposed operation for resident fish.